 Note 4.
 Securities Purchased on Margin (Continued)

 Additionally, the Partnership's investments may be sold without the consent of the Partnership in order to cover the margin deficiency.
-At December 31, 2015, the Partnership purchased investments on margin in the total balance of \$708.682.
+At December 31, 2017, the Partnership did not have investments purchased on margin.

 Note 5.
 Incentive Allocation